royemosby/roymosby.me/src/blog/code-re-use.md

 - New form is blank except for status which defaults to "new".
 Edit forms need to be pre-populated and status must match that found in the job's data.
 - New form posts a new job (single url using the "POST" method).
 Edit forms update target job (dynamic url based off job id, using the "PATCH" method).
 - New form opens with an event listener created by a UI class instance.
 Edit form #1 opens with an event listener created by the JobSearch class instance which manages the jobs list.
-Edit form #2 opens with an event listener managed on the job instance that is opened in the details pane.
+Edit form #2 opens with an event listener managed on the job instance placed on the open button in the details pane.
 - New form and edit form #1 populate a work pane and then reveals it to the user.
 Edit form #2 swaps the info on the open work pane with the form.
 - The edit forms need a hidden field for the job's id.